RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Conclusion

 \section{Conclusion}

-In this paper, we propose RetroMAE, which pre-trains retrieval-oriented language models based on masked auto-encoding: the input sentence is randomly masked twice for encoder and decoder, respectively; the sentence embedding from encoder is joined with the masked input of decoder to reconstruct the original sentence.
-We take advantage of asymmetric model structure (full-scale encoder and simplified decoder) and asymmetric masking ratio (a moderate one for encoder and an aggressive one for decoder), which improves the difficulty of reconstruction.
-We also introduce the enhanced decoding with two-stream attention and position-specific attention mask, which increases the data efficiency of pre-training.
-The experimental studies on MS MARCO and BEIR benchmark validate RetroMAE's effectiveness, as significant improvements on retrieval quality can be achieved against the existing methods.
+We propose RetroMAE, a novel masked auto-encoding framework to pre-train retrieval oriented language models: the input sentence is randomly masked for encoder and decoder, and the sentence embedding is joined with the decoder's masked input to reconstruct the original input.
+We introduce an asymmetric model structure (full-scale encoder and single-layer decoder) and asymmetric masking ratios (a moderate ratio for encoder and an aggressive one for decoder), which makes the reconstruction sufficiently demanding.
+We also introduce the enhanced decoding, which makes the full utilization of the pre-training data.
+Our experiments on BEIR, MS MARCO, and Natural Question validate RetroMAE's effectiveness, as significant improvements on both zero-shot and supervised evaluations can be achieved over the existing methods.